 The interpretation of the balance sheet must be done in parallel with an understanding of the activity of the company, its operating mode, its profitability, its operating cycle, etc. It is taking into account all of the realities of business, which makes it possible to deduce its solvency, its sustainability, and the level of credit limit that can be granted to this company.

-Through these numbers, you have to see the company concerned, like Keanu Reeves in the Matrix, who visualizes the world through the Matrix and its numbers.
-You will therefore be an expert in financial analysis when, instead of the balance sheet and the income statement, the image of the company with all of its characteristics will appear in your mind when reading them.
+Through all these figures from the balance sheet and the Profit and Loss statement, maybe will you visualize the company concerned, and its reality, like Keanu Reeves in Matrix visualizing the world through the matrix and its figures (daring parallel but not so meaningless 😉).
+You will therefore undoubtedly be an expert in financial analysis when, instead of the balance sheet and the P&L, the image of the company with all of its characteristics materializes in your mind when you read them.

 Comments